Below are the current news stories at Welwyn Hatfield Sports and Physical Activity Alliance.

 Doug King (left) was re-elected Treasurer and Dave Bartlett (right) was re-elected Chairman of WHSPAA for 2015-16.

 Minutes, Reports and Draft 2015-16 plans are available on our About Us, Agenda, Minutes and Reports section:

 After the main meeting, the Club Forum section heard from John O'Callahan, HSP, on

-There was a lot discussion around these topics.
+There was a lot discussion around these topics and great networking afterwards.